Lisbon Weather January Averages, Portugal

 The Hotel Sete Colinas, on Av Almirante Reis is near the heart of Lisbon.
 Very reasonably priced, and children under three stay free of charge.

 The newly renovated DAH Hotel or Dom Afonso Henriques, near Bella Vista Park, costs less than the majority of hotels and guesthouses in the downtown area.
-The hotel offers a great breakfast and there are two metro stops equidistance from the front of the hotel.
+The hotel offers a big breakfast and there are two metro stops equidistance from the front of the hotel.

-Things to do
+Things to do in Lisbon in January

 The 14th century Castle of Sao George features stunning Gothic architecture and a number of medieval exhibits, as well as beautiful views across the city.